Atiyah-Segal theorem for Deligne-Mumford stacks and applications: Twisting in equivariant -theory

-If $T$ and $T'$ are only algebraic spaces, the same holds for $G_0$. \end{prop} \begin{proof} We shall mimic Quillen's construction \cite{Quillen} of the push-forward map in $K$-theory, which was adapted to the equivariant set up in \cite[\S~1.11, 1.12]{TO2}.
+\end{prop} \begin{proof} For the benefit of the reader we provide a detailed proof when $T$ and $T'$ are quasi-projective schemes with linear $Q$-actions.
+The general case follows using similar arguments and the construction of proper pushforward as in \cite[\S~1.11, 1.12]{TO2}.
+We shall mimic Quillen's construction \cite{Quillen} of the push-forward map in $K$-theory, which was adapted to the equivariant set up in \cite[\S~1.11, 1.12]{TO2}.
 We first observe as an immediate consequence of the definition of $\sC^{\chi}_{(-)}$ and $f_*$ that for any coherent sheaf $\sF \in \sC^{\chi}_{T'}$, one has $f_*(\sF) \in \sC^{\chi}_T$.

 Let us first assume that $T'$ and $T$ are quasi-projective $\C$-schemes.
 In this case, $f$ must be projective.
 Since $G$ acts linearly on $T'$ (and also on $T$), we can find a $Q$-equivariant line bundle $\sO(1)$ on $T'$ which is very ample.
 In particular, this is very ample relative to the $Q$-equivariant map $f: T' \to T$.
 In this case, there is a $Q$-equivariant factorization $T' \inj \P_T(\sE) \xrightarrow{p} T$ of $f$, where the first map is a closed embedding and $\sE$ is a $Q$-equivariant vector bundle on $T$.
 This gives a $Q$-equivariant surjection $f^*(\sE) \surj \sO(1)$, and hence for every integer $n$, a surjection $f^*(\sE)^{\otimes n} \surj \sO(n)$.